EternalRecursion121/Jazz-Coding-1/README.md

 ## C O N C E P T

-The Void is an interactive art piece and anonymous message board.
+The Void is an interactive art piece and anonymous message board split into two experiences:

-- **Scream**: Post messages anonymously into the database.
+### 1. S C R E A M (The Input)
+The entry point.
+A minimalist interface to scream into the abyss.
+- **Anonymous**: No names, no logs, just text.
+- **Warp**: Clicking "ENTER THE VOID" triggers a high-velocity visual warp animation to transport you to the visualization.

+### 2. T H E  V O I D (The Abyss)
+The visualization layer where messages drift and decay.
-- **Drift**: Messages float aimlessly through the browser window in the visualizer.
+- **Drift**: Messages float aimlessly through the browser window.
-- **Rot**: Text corrupts over time using Zalgo glitches.
+- **Rot**: Text corrupts over time using Zalgo glitches (`h̷e̶l̷l̶o`).
 The older the message, the more unreadable it becomes.
 - **Insanity**: The longer you stay on the page, the more the screen blurs, shifts hues, and shakes.
+- **Wake Up**: A "Whiteout" exit animation returns you to reality (the input page).

 ## Quick Start